ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 USB Host Stack

-smxUSBH is a simple USB host stack for embedded systems.
+smxUSBH is a USB host stack for embedded systems.
 It is written in C, and can be ported to any hardware platform. smxUSBH is optimized for SMX®, but can be ported to other RTOSs or run stand alone.
 It is modularized so that only what is needed will be linked into the final application.

 Layers